 The first humans arrived in Finland about 7,000 BC after the end of the last ice age.
 The earliest Finns were stone-age hunters and gatherers.
 Over the millenia successive waves of people entered Finland.
 After 2,500 BC the Finns lived by farming.
 About 1,500 BC they learned to make tools and weapons from bronze.
 About 500 BC the Finns learned to use iron.
 However the Finns had little or no contact with the classical civilizations of Greece and Rome.

 The first people arrived in Norway after 7,000 BC when rising temperatures after the end of the last ice age made the country habitable.
 The first Norwegians lived by hunting (elk, deer, seal and whales) and by fishing.

 After 3,000 BC farming was introduced into Norway.
 The earliest farmers made tools and weapons from stone but after 1,500 BC bronze was used.
 After 500 BC Norwegians used iron.
 About 200 AD they began to used a form of writing called runes.

 The first humans arrived in Sweden by 8,000 BC after the end of the ice age, when warming temperatures first made the country habitable.
 The first Swedes were stone age hunters and fishermen who lived near the coast.
-However after 4,000 BC farming was introduced into Sweden.
+However, after 4,000 BC farming was introduced into Sweden.
 The farmers used stone tools and weapons.
 After 2,000 BC they learned to use bronze.
 The bronze age craftsmen soon became very skilled at making things of bronze.
-In bronze age Sweden horses and chariots were used and carvings of boats suggest that trade was important.
+In the bronze age, Sweden horses and chariots were used and carvings of boats suggest that trade was important.

 Then about 500 BC iron was introduced into Sweden.
 The iron age Swedes had contact with the Romans.
-They sold slaves, furs and amber to Roman merchants.
-In return the Romans sold them Mediterranean luxuries.
+They sold slaves, furs, and amber to Roman merchants.
+In return, the Romans sold them Mediterranean luxuries.